-Food Scrap Composting
+Food Scrap Composting (for Residents)

 What is the compost program?

-The compost program is the collection of materials such as food waste, non-recyclable paper waste and yard waste in a separate collection container.
-This material is picked up at the curb, and brought to a compost facility where it is processed into a valuable soil amendment.
+The compost program is the collection of materials such as food waste, non-recyclable paper waste, and yard waste in a separate collection container.
+This material is picked up at the curb and brought to a compost facility where it is processed into a valuable soil amendment.
 Organic matter breaks down and becomes compost, which can be used as fertilizer for gardens.
 Organic waste makes up 25% – 50% of what people throw away, so composting food scraps and yard waste can substantially decreases the amount of waste that we send to our rapidly-filling landfills.
 Plus, organic materials that decompose in landfills release methane, contributing to climate change.

 How does the program work?

-Curbside composting service allows all customers to comingle their food scraps and yard waste.
+Curbside composting service allows all customers to commingle their food scraps and yard waste.
 Any customer is eligible to participate in this program – whether you use volume based or weekly pick up for your trash.
 You can use this service for composting even if you do not need yard waste service.
 There will be two options for this type of collection: volume-based curbside collection and subscription curbside collection.
 Volume-based customers will place a waste sticker on their container when it is ready for disposal and bring it to the curb on the same day as their waste and recycling collection.
 Subscription customers will do the same, except there is no need to purchase stickers.